 3.Focus on building character, a love of learning, and self-help skills in the toddler years.

 Setting Tot School goals doesn’t have to be a long, stressful process.
 But setting goals for your toddler will help keep you on track and plan activities that benefit both of you.
-Download the Setting Goals workbook by clicking the image below.
+Download the Getting Started with Tot School Guide which has a goal setting workbook included by clicking the image below.